Below are answers to some of our most commonly asked questions, organized by the following topics:

 If I submitted scanned copies of my transcripts, when will I need to submit the originals?

 When we have offered you admission or offered you a place on our waitlist, we ask that you send official copies of your transcripts and degree certificates (where necessary) ASAP.
 The Graduate Division will not be able to finalize your admission until these documents have been received.

 The Berkeley campus requires a score of at least 570 for the paper-and-pencil version of the TOEFL, at least 230 for the computer-based TOEFL, and at least 90 for the internet based TOEFL.
 The test scores may not be more than 2 years old.
 Click here for more details.

 You may waive the TOEFL if you have been studying for more than one year toward a degree at an accredited institution in the United States or hold an undergraduate degree from a country where the primary language is English, such as the UK, Singapore, Australia, New Zealand, Canada (except Quebec, although students from McGill and Concordia Universities do not need to take the TOEFL), and some African countries; students from Hong Kong who have attended the City University of Hong Kong, Hong Kong Baptist College, Hong Kong Polytechnic University, Hong Kong University of Science and Technology, and the University of Hong Kong do not need to take the TOEFL.

 What is your minimum GMAT/GRE requirement?

 We anticipate that the most successful applicants will have GMAT or GRE Quantitative scores in the 90th percentile.
 Verbal and Analytical scores should also be strong.
 The test scores may not be more than 5 years old, counted from the date of entry to the program.
-For the class beginning in 2019, the test needs to have been taken after April 1, 2014.

 Can I waive the GMAT/GRE requirement?